lpenet/openshift-tomcat8-quickstart/README.md

-## Quickstart to run Apache Tomcat 8 on OpenShift##
+## Quickstart to run Apache Tomcat 8.5 on OpenShift

-#### Added support for Java 1.8 and Apache Ant 1.9 ####
+Apache Tomcat 8.5 adds support for lots of Java EE 7 features like WebSockets, Servlet 4, JSP 2.3, Expression Language 3.0, as well as additional Tomcat-specific features.

-Apache Tomcat 8 adds support for lots of Java EE 7 features like WebSockets, Servlet 3.1, JSP 2.3, Expression Language 3.0, as well as additional Tomcat-specific features.
-There is not much documentation around all that will be added in Apache Tomcat 8 but I found these presentation [slides](http://archive.apachecon.com/eu2012/presentations/06-Tuesday/RN-ApacheEE/aceu-2012-tomcat-8-preview.pdf) useful.
-Samples running Apache Tomcat 8 on OpenShift can be found at http://tomcat8-cix.rhcloud.com/ and http://tomcat8-cix.rhcloud.com/examples
+It also borrows features from the forthcoming Tomcat 9, such as HTTP/2 and virtual hosts

-1. First create an OpenShift DIY application with your desired appname (here, using "tomcat8"):
+1. First create an OpenShift DIY application with your desired appname (here, using "tomcat85"):
 ```
-rhc app create tomcat8 diy
+rhc app create tomcat85 diy
 ```

 2. Add git remote to Tomcat 8 OpenShift quickstart and pull code from it.
 ```
-cd tomcat8
+cd tomcat85
-git remote add upstream https://github.com/shekhargulati/openshift-tomcat8-quickstart.git
+git remote add upstream https://github.com/lpenet/openshift-tomcat85-quickstart.git
 git pull -s recursive -X theirs upstream master
 ```
 If you get an error saying ```fatal: refusing to merge unrelated histories``` use